CWALabs/SkyCMS/AWS/README.md

 - Security groups restrict traffic to only what is needed.
 - For troubleshooting, use AWS Console to inspect ECS tasks and ALB listeners/rules.

 - Editor’s Publisher URL: If `PublisherHostName` is set, the Editor will automatically use `https://<PublisherHostName>` when an ACM certificate is provided (HTTPS enabled), otherwise `http://<PublisherHostName>`.
-If `PublisherHostName` is blank, the value will be left empty.
+If `PublisherHostName` is blank, the Editor will automatically point to the Publisher CloudFront domain (TLS-enabled) from the stack output `PublisherCloudFrontDomain`.

 ### Resource tagging